Felting Your Knitting by Hand

 Blocking

-Cut away any stray ends that came out during agitation.
+Cut away any stray ends that wiggled out during agitation.

 Place your item on something that resembles the final shape: